AI-powered skin spectral imaging enables instant sepsis diagnosis and outcome prediction in critically ill patients: Introduction

 Sepsis is defined as a life-threatening organ dysfunction resulting from a dysregulated host response to infection \autocite{singer_sepsis3_2016}.
 It represents a leading cause of mortality and critical illness worldwide, accounting for \SI{19.7}{\percent} of global deaths in 2017 \autocite{rudd_burden_sepsis_2020}.
 As the clinical diagnosis of sepsis relies on the presence of organ dysfunction, only patients in advanced stages of the sepsis syndrome are typically identified \autocite{singer_sepsis3_2016}.
 The resulting delay in sepsis diagnosis is critical as the risk of mortality escalates with each hour of treatment delay due to irreversible organ damage \autocite{ferrer_empiric_2014}.
-Conversely, patients incorrectly presumed to have sepsis are often treated unnecessarily with antibiotics, which contributes to the development of multidrug-resistant organisms \autocite{vincent_annual_update_2023}.
+Conversely, patients incorrectly presumed to have sepsis are often treated unnecessarily with antibiotics, which carry risks ranging from mild side effects to severe complications, while simultaneously contributing to the development of multidrug-resistant organisms \autocite{cunha_antibiotic_2001,vincent_annual_update_2023}.
 A critical aspect of sepsis management is the early and accurate diagnosis prior to the onset of persistent organ dysfunction.
 This task is complicated by the nonspecific signs and symptoms of the sepsis syndrome, along with the complex, heterogeneous, and not yet fully understood sepsis pathophysiology \autocite{henning_absence_2017}.
 A particular challenge lies in distinguishing between septic and non-septic critically ill patients in the \ac{icu} due to the higher baseline illness severity and frequent organ failure from both septic and non-septic inflammation \autocite{choi2022mortality}.

 Beyond the early identification of septic patients, the early and accurate identification of \ac{icu} patients at high risk of death is crucial.
 This is because it can substantially improve individual patient outcomes by enabling the timely implementation of appropriate interventions, thereby enhancing patient care \autocite{kumar2022mortality}.
 Moreover, it has the potential to improve the overall efficiency and effectiveness of critical care delivery.
-This could be achieved through optimised allocation of limited resources, informed decisions regarding palliative care, and a deeper understanding of the factors that influence patient outcomes \autocite{iwase2022prediction, kumar2022mortality}.
+This could be achieved through an optimised allocation of limited resources, informed decisions regarding palliative care, and a deeper understanding of the factors that influence patient outcomes \autocite{iwase2022prediction, kumar2022mortality}.

 Over the past decades, considerable research efforts have focused on identifying biomarkers for sepsis diagnosis and mortality prediction, with over 250 molecules proposed as potential diagnostic or prognostic markers.
 However, to date, no single biomarker has demonstrated outstanding sensitivity and specificity for detecting sepsis and predicting mortality \autocite{pierrakos2020biomarkers}.